tpobannon/gremlin-take-home/README.md

   - Could be a fixed position checkbox or overlay with options
 - Dynamic theming
 - Mobile breakpoints and responsive design

+## Expectations

+- We think the main task should take about 2 hours
+- Please keep a tidy commit history and separate out the commits for the main task and extra credit task

 ## Example API request